 In the summer of 2007, Tracey took a career break and came to Canada for a 6 month visit.
 During this visit she bought Tod Mountain Ranch, an 80-acre former cattle ranch in the Louis Creek Valley, surrounded by thousands of hectares of Crown Land.

 She survived forest fires and several amazing winters with temperatures down to minus 40°C and 6ft snow drifts.
-She’s learned to drive a tractor, mend fences, chop firewood and break ice on the creek.
-She’s proud to have swopped her kitten heels and silk shirts for gumboots and Carhartts and her beloved 2-seater sports car for an F350 pick-up.
+She’s learned to drive a tractor, build and mend fences, chop firewood and break ice on the creek.
+She’s proud to have swopped her kitten heels and silk shirts for gumboots and Carhartts and her beloved 2-seater sports car for a pick-up truck.

 Call her crazy or brave, she’s certainly unique and loves to share this amazing place with visitors from far and wide.
 It’s not unusual to find her serving breakfast, followed by guiding the morning ride and then hosting lunch!
 Her favourite time of day is relaxing on the porch as the sun sets, glass of wine in hand, reliving the highlights of the day with her guests.

-Tracey is Past President of the BC Guest Ranchers’ Association (BCGRA), Director of the Barriere & District Chamber of Commerce, Director of the Lower North Thompson Tourism Society, Stakeholder Member of Wilderness Tourism Association and Stakeholder Member of Thompson Okanagan Tourism Association
+Tracey is a current Director and Past President of the BC Guest Ranchers’ Association (BCGRA), Director of the Barriere & District Chamber of Commerce, Director of the Lower North Thompson Tourism Society, Stakeholder Member of Wilderness Tourism Association and Stakeholder Member of Thompson Okanagan Tourism Association